Chart Color Schemes

 Household Composition

-Yandina features high concentrations of group households, with a fairly typical median household size
+Yandina features high concentrations of group households, with a higher-than-average median household size

-Family households comprise 75.5% of all households, including 32.3% couples with children, 30.3% couples without children, and 11.2% single parent families.
-Non-family households account for the remaining 24.5%, with lone person households at 20.7% and group households making up 4.2% of the total.
-The median household size is 2.6 people, which matches the average for the Rest of Queensland.
+Family households constitute 75.5% of all households, including 32.3% couples with children, 30.3% couples without children, and 11.2% single parent families.
+Non-family households account for the remaining 24.5%, with lone person households at 20.7% and group households comprising 4.2%.
+The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households